• Home

 Ingredients And Notes

-The ingredient list is simple but each is essential to the success of a perfectly tender and juicy Italian meatball.
+The ingredient list is simple but each is essential to the success of perfectly tender and juicy homemade Italian meatballs.
 Here is what you will need:

-• Ground beef and pork – I find using half beef and half pork yields the best fat ratio for these Italian meatballs.
-Though veal is also often used in an Italian meatball, I prefer to leave it out.
+- Ground beef and pork – I find using half beef and half pork yields the best fat ratio for these Italian meatballs.
+Though ground veal is also often used in an Italian meatball, I prefer to leave it out.

-• Parmigiano Cheese – In my opinion, Parmigiano cheese is a pretty essential ingredient in an Italian meatball.
-Not only does it add a lot of flavour, but it makes the meatball creamier and softer.
+- Parmigiano Cheese – In my opinion, Parmigiano cheese is a pretty essential ingredient in an Italian meatball.
+Not only does it add the best flavour, but it makes the meatball creamier and softer.
 Pecorino or Grana Padano would also work.

-• Eggs – The sole purpose of adding eggs to the mixture is for binding not for moisture.
-To keep the meatballs light and airy, here we use one egg and two egg yolks.
+- Eggs – The sole purpose of adding eggs to the mixture is for binding, not for moisture.
+To keep the meatballs light and airy, here we use one egg and one egg yolk.

 Note: If you want a more Italian-Amercian tasting meatball, add a teaspoon of dried oregano.